Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces

-We acknowledge helpful discussions with Yukai Wu, and previous collaborations with Thomas Iadecola and Shenglong Xu.
-This work was supported by the National Natural Science Foundation of China (Grants No. 12125405, No. 12075128 and T2225008), Shanghai Qi Zhi Institute, the Innovation Program for Quantum Science and Technology (No. 2021ZD0301601), the Tsinghua University Initiative Scientific Research Program, and the Ministry of Education of China.
+We acknowledge helpful discussions with Berislav Bu\v{c}a, Alexey Gorshkov, Fernando Iemini, Francisco Machado, Lei Ying and Yukai Wu, communications with Juan P. Garrahan, and previous collaborations with Thomas Iadecola and Shenglong Xu.
+This work was supported by the National Natural Science Foundation of China (Grants No. 12125405, No. 12075128 and T2225008), Shanghai Qi Zhi Institute, the Innovation Program for Quantum Science and Technology (No. 2021ZD0302203, No. 2021ZD0301601, and No. 2021ZD0302502), National Key R$\&$D Program of China (No. 2023YFA1406702), the Tsinghua University Initiative Scientific Research Program, Tsinghua University Dushi Program, and the Ministry of Education of China.

 \onecolumngrid \makeatletter

 \makeatletter \theequation{S\@arabic\c@equation} \thetable{S\@arabic\c@table}